 How can I store leftover grilled pineapple?

-Store any leftover grilled pineapple in an airtight container in the refrigerator for up to three days.
-You can reheat it lightly on the grill or in the microwave to enjoy it again.
+Put leftovers in an airtight container in the fridge for up to three days.
+Reheat on the grill or in the microwave for a few seconds.

 Is it suitable for vegans?